Questions about DJ Foodie's books? Here are the most common questions about TAKING OUT THE CARBAGE and THE FAKERY.

 Sort of.
 You can get the PDF version.
 We DO love our international folks, but TAKING OUT THE CARBAGE is extremely heavy–weighing in at almost 6 1/2 pounds–and in general, books cost a small fortune to ship internationally.
 There is no timeline for when the print versions may be available worldwide.
-Some of our paper-book-loving international friends have shipped to people they know or a mailing service in the states for forwarding, but we understand that's a lot of fuss.
-We'd love to be able to offer it everywhere.
+Some of our paper-book-loving international friends have shipped to friends, family, or a mailing service in the states for forwarding, but we understand that's a lot of extra fuss.
+We'd love to be able to offer it everywhere and hope to, someday.
 But in the meantime, everyone can get the PDF versions.

 You should get an email within a couple of minutes from your order.
 There are also download links on the order confirmation page.
 However, if you can't find the links, have checked your spam filter, or are just having trouble for any reason, no worries.
 Just give a holler for an alternate link and all the help you need getting it sorted.

-We're talking very large PDF files – hundreds ofh full-color pages – and sometimes a download will go awry, especially on iPads.
+We're talking very large PDF files – hundreds of full-color pages – sometimes a download will go awry, especially on iPads.
 Those iPads are fussy as well as shiny.
 Give me a holler and I'll get you fixed right up.

 Sorry you're having issues!
-On a very small number of specific mobile devices, the cart denies your perfectly good email address is perfectly good.
+On a very small number of specific mobile devices, the cart denies that your perfectly good email address is perfectly good.
 Totally annoying!
-Please retry on a different phone or on your desktop computer if you can, as that clears it up.
-But if you can't or otherwise continue to have issues, please give me a holler for help.
+Please retry on a different phone or on your desktop computer if you can, as that pretty much always clears it up.
+But if this is not easily done or you otherwise continue to have issues, please give me a holler for help.
 And thanks for your understanding.